binkkatal/echo-contacts/README.md

 # ECHO-CONTACTS

+Echo-Contacts is repository that demonstrates the use of `echo` framework in creating contacts.

+The repository uses `mysql` as db driver and the below given endpoints can be used to `Create` , `Read` , `Update` and `Delete`.

+The endpoints uses jwt token based authorization and the token can be generated using the `/login` endpoint.

 ## SETUP

 - Open the `/setup/setup.sh` and replace the `mysql` db username and password as per your system.